 If the disease progresses, a doctor may recommend injections of medications into the eye to improve symptoms, or laser treatment to slow vision loss.

-Macular holes are small breaks or tears in the macula and typically affect adults over the age of 60.
+Macular holes are small breaks or tears in the macula and typically affect adults over the

 People with a macular hole may notice distortion or blurriness when they look straight ahead, and straight lines may appear wavy.